microsoft/dotnet/dotnet-developer-projects.md

   * [SharpMap](https://github.com/SharpMap) - An easy-to-use mapping library for use in web and desktop applications
   * [SharpSnmpLib](https://docs.sharpsnmp.com/en/latest/) - An easy-to-use SNMP library for use on all platforms (.NET/Mono/Xamarin)
   * [Shielded](https://github.com/jbakic/Shielded) - Software Transactional Memory for .NET
+  * [SimpleImpersonation](https://github.com/mj1856/SimpleImpersonation) - Allows you to impersonate a user, given their credentials.
   * [SmartIrc4net](https://github.com/meebey/SmartIrc4net) - IRC C# Library
   * [Spartacus](https://github.com/wind39/spartacus) - Multi-purpose C# library, containing: 1) classes to access many types of databases in a fast, generic way; 2) classes to work with XLSX, CSV and DBF files; 3) PDF report engine.
   * [Splat](https://github.com/paulcbetts/splat) - A library to make things cross-platform that should be.